obtuseorion/LLM_Monitoring/README.md

 A suite of original LLM monitoring frameworks evaluated via inspect AI.
 Currently:

-Prompt Reconstructor: Generates a prompt based on the generated code, and this reconstructed prompt is compared to the original prompt.
+**Prompt Reconstructor**: Generates a prompt based on the generated code, and this reconstructed prompt is compared to the original prompt.
 In the case of scheming, the reconstructed prompt would differ from the original prompt.

-Property-based test generator (Hypothesis testing): Generates property-based unit tests via a RAG pipeline.
+**Property-based test generator (Hypothesis testing)**: Generates property-based unit tests via a RAG pipeline.
 If the generated unit tests fail, the LLM is determined to be scheming.

 This script uses Inspect AI.
 Learn more about it here: https://inspect.aisi.org.uk/
 ```